nephio-project/nephio/COMMUNITY.md

 Anyone is welcome to contribute to Nephio project.
 Existing members should make a point of being helpful for new contributors in any way possible (PR workflow, finding relevant documentation, guiding with coding style etc.)
-Remember we were all '[new contributors]' once.
+Remember we were all *new contributors* once.

 ## Member